-Mouse looked taken aback, exclaiming, “For Buddha’s sake, no. I am happy for the company.
-However, I may be the why you feel cold.
+Mouse solidified, exclaiming, “For Buddha’s sake, no. I am happy for the company.
+However, I may be why you feel cold.
 I do like your outfit.
 You’re the type of girl I always hoped to meet, but all that ever spoke to me were chauvinists.
 I am such a sucker, and now I am dead.
 What’s worse than being a ghost?
 Being a stupid ghost!”

 “Low self-esteem, hey?
 Don’t beat yourself up.
-Yea, I have the looks, and that all everyone wants,” answered Cathenne.
+Yea, I have the looks, and that’s all everyone wants,” answered Cathenne.

 Mouse smiled, “Well, yes, I would definitely not push you off the edge of my bed if I woke up and saw you there.
 But I had not considered that looks could be detrimental.
 I suppose when you look like me, a skinny rake, thin hair, bony ass, and no boobs, your both happy and suspicious when someone is nice to you.”